HalfCodedPrince/hot_cold_rain/canon/systems/cosmos/belts.md

 # Belts & Small Bodies

 ## Karodot’s Tears (main belt)
-Main-belt asteroids between Point and Karodot; meteor showers are episodically visible.
+Main-belt small bodies between Point and Karodot.
+Periodic meteor showers noted in coastal records and temple logs; brightness varies with stream density and geometry.
 In folklore, “tears of the sea-hag Karodot.”

 ## Trailing Belt (distant)
-Icy small bodies beyond Ze; very faint; largely theoretical to early observers.
+Icy small bodies beyond Ze.
+Very faint; treated as a hypothesis in early compilations, then gradually accepted as survey notes accumulated.
 Little to no navigation relevance before modern instruments.